Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/spawn_data.md

 ### **canSpawnInWorld** (Required)

-This value is *optionally required.* This value must be either `true` or `false` depending on if you want the bee to spawn in the world or not.
-If the value is true then you **must** include the spawnable biomes in the biome whitelist field as will be seen in the next section.
+`canSpawnInWorld`  must be set to `true` when you want bees to spawn in the world naturally.

 <br>
 <br>

-### **Biome Whitelist && Biome Blacklist** (Optionally Required)
+### **Biome Whitelist && Biome Blacklist** (Optional)

-These values are *optionally required.* The values are comma-separated and used in combination with the "spawn in world" value.
+These values are *optional.* The values are comma-separated and used in combination with the "spawn in world" value.
 This value can be expressed in a variety of ways and as such the values are used to determine the dimension a bee may spawn in as well.
 It is much easier to show examples of their usage.

 *Note:* You can use either [biome type tags](https://github.com/Dungeon-Derps-Development/ResourcefulBees/wiki/Biome-Tags) or specific biomes, you cannot use both simultaneously.